Sania Khan

 Sania Iqbal Khan (سانیہ اقبال خان; born 23 March 1985) is a Pakistani former cricketer who played as a right-arm medium bowler and right-handed batter.
-She appeared in 17 One Day Internationals and 25 Twenty20 Internationals for Pakistan between 2009 and 2016, including playing two matches at the 2009 World Cup level.
-She also played at two World Twenty20s, and captained Pakistan in two WT20Is in 2010.
+She appeared in 17 One Day Internationals and 25 Twenty20 Internationals for Pakistan between 2009 and 2016, including representing her country at the 2009 World Cup.
+She also played at two T20 World Cups, and captained Pakistan in two WT20Is in 2010.
 She played domestic cricket for Multan, Karachi and Zarai Taraqiati Bank Limited.

+In 2010, Khan was part of the Pakistan team that won the Asian women's cricket gold medal at the 2010 Asian Games, held in China.